cdelorme/system-setup/docs/virtualization/virtual-bugs.md

 ## snapshots

 Snapshots in a virtual environment consume a significant amount of space.
-While they are easily the most convenient tools, you may be better served created multiple independent templates.
+While they are easily the most convenient tools, you may be better served creating multiple independent templates.
 Systems like Parallels Desktop cannot compress the drives once you have created a snapshot either.

 ## udev and network adapters